HatAndBread/s2pd/README.md

   // will return either -1, 0, or 1
 ```

-🌈***randomNoRepeat(arr)***
+🌈***RandomNoRepeat(arr)***

-Creates an object that will return random selections from a list without repeating any previous selections until all items in the list have been selected.
-After all items have selected the object will start from the beginning again. get() method returns an item.
+RandomNoRepeat is a class that creates an object that will return random selections from a list without repeating any previous selections until all items in the list have been selected.
+After all items have been selected the object will start from the beginning again. get() method returns an item.

 <ul>
   <li>arr: {array} An array containing items you want returned to you in a randomized order without repetition.